mayconhb/El-Pais/replit.md

 # Protocolo Gelatina Reductora - Advertorial

 ## Overview
 This is a React-based advertorial/quiz flow application for a weight loss product called "Protocolo Gelatina Reductora".
 The app features an interactive quiz that collects user information and presents a sales pitch for the product.
+Includes a comprehensive analytics dashboard.

 ## Technology Stack
 - **Frontend Framework**: React 19.2.0